 Please select “True,” “False,” or “Not Applicable” to each certification.
 By selecting “True” the Applicant is certifying that the corresponding statement is true.
 By selecting “False” the Applicant is certifying that the corresponding statement is not true.
 By selecting “Not Applicable” the Applicant is certifying that the corresponding statement is not applicable to their application.

+Note: Where the Applicant is unable to answer “True” to one or more of the statements in items 10 through 17 of the General Certifications, the Applicant must submit a written explanation with this Allocation Application that clearly identifies the item number(s) and corresponding statement(s) it is unable to certify.
+The written explanation should also identify the applicable specific entity and/or individual by name.
+If the Applicant submits a written statement in response to items 12(c), 12(e), 13(c), 14(c) or 15(c), it should identify and summarize the litigation or regulatory matters typically disclosed in the applicable entity’s annual SEC filings for 2015 and 2016, 2017 and quarterly for 2018.

 As the Authorized Representative of the Applicant, I hereby assure and certify that:

 The Applicant is duly organized and validly existing under the laws of the jurisdiction in which it was incorporated or otherwise established.